Sunday, March 24, 2024

 However there is a certain kind of fan who identifies with such characters even if they would never approve of their actions in real life.
 And there is a not insignificant overlap between these fans and the kind who become Internet Neo-Reactionaries.

 And I want to see this done more.
-As someone who’d devoted a chunk of the online identity to being a Star Wars Prequel Apologist I should show I’m not a hypocrite by saying I’d support Palpatine being given treatment.
+As someone who’s devoted a chunk of their online identity to being a Star Wars Prequel Apologist I should show I’m not a hypocrite by saying I’d support Palpatine being given this treatment.
 Of course I’m already Free from hypocrisy here, Batman is my oldest fandom.
-During the late 2000s and early 2010s I loved quoting Heath Ledger’s Joker to seem cool as much as any else did.
+During the late 2000s and early 2010s I loved quoting Heath Ledger’s Joker to seem cool as much as anyone else did.
 Yet I didn’t have a knee jerk negative reaction to Leto’s Joker, I didn’t in 2016 understand yet why I liked it, but I do think on some level this was always why.

 In the context of Anime however I think the problematically Idolized Villain who needs to be taken down a peg the most is Light Yagami.
 And maybe to the fans of Netflix Death Note that’s why that movie works.
 But the thing is there are lots of reasons I don’t like that movie, all three movies or shows I praised above have a lot more to like about then just doing the thing I named this post after.